-The Illinois Center for Autism’s (ICA) Special Day School Program is Illinois State Board of Education and CARF approved and offers year round educational programming to students between the ages of 3 and 21 diagnosed with autism, cognitive disabilities, specific learning disabilities, speech-language impairments, emotional disabilities, other health impairments and developmental delays.
+The Illinois Center for Autism’s (ICA) Special Day School Program is Illinois State Board of Education approved and offers year round educational programming to students between the ages of 3 and 21 diagnosed with autism, cognitive disabilities, specific learning disabilities, speech-language impairments, emotional disabilities, other health impairments and developmental delays.

 Each student placed at ICA has an Individualized Education Plan (IEP) developed to meet his/her specific learning needs.
 The IEP contains goals that focus on educational acquisition as well as developing independence, social skills, meaningful communication skills and appropriate behavior.
 The IEP is implemented by Illinois certified special education teachers with the support of teaching assistants, who are Illinois certified regular education teachers, and teaching aides, who are Illinois certified paraprofessionals.
 Speech and language services are provided by Illinois licensed speech/language pathologists.